johnwcowan/r7rs-work/MoreGenerators.md

 `(gpeek `*gen*`)`

 Returns a procedure *p* that behaves like a generator but with more capabilities.
-If called with no arguments, it invokes the underlying generator *gen*.
+If called with zero arguments, it invokes the underlying generator *gen*.
-However, if called with the argument `peek`, it retrieves the next value from *gen* and returns it, but also saves it in such a way that the next call on *p* will return it, analogously to `peek-char` and `peek-u8`.
+However, if called with the argument `peek`, it retrieves the next value from *gen* and returns it, but also saves it in such a way that the next zero-argument call on *p* will return it, analogously to `peek-char` and `peek-u8`.
-If called with two arguments, `poke` and an object *obj*, it will save *obj* so that the next call on *p* will return it.
+If called with two arguments, `poke` and an object *obj*, it will save *obj* so that the next zero-argument call on *p* will return it.

-It is an error to peek from and then poke *p* or vice versa without an intervening no-argument call.
+It is an error to peek from and then poke *p* or vice versa without an intervening zero-argument call.

 `(gchain-generators `*constructor* *operation* ...`)`